Unification of Rare and Weak Detection Models using Moderate Deviations Analysis and Log-Chisquared P-values: Additional Discussion

-The phase transition described by $\rho(\beta;\sigma)$ can be seen as the result of two distinct phenomena: (i) location shift controlled by $\mu$, and (ii) heteroscedasticity controlled by $\sigma^2$.
+The phase transition described by $\rho(\beta,\sigma)$ can be seen as the result of two phenomena: (i) location shift controlled by $\rho$, and (ii) heteroscedasticity controlled by $\sigma^2$.
 Roughly speaking, increasing the effect of either (i) or (ii) eases detection and reduces the phase transition curve, as seen in Figure~\ref{fig:phase_diagram}.
-We refer to \cite{tony2011optimal} for a comprehensive discussion on the effect of (ii) on the phase transition curve.
-In view of our results, the aforementioned discussion from \cite{tony2011optimal} is relevant to any ALC model -- not only to the normal means model of \cite{tony2011optimal} which we considered in Section~\ref{subsec:normal_means}.
+We refer to \citep{tony2011optimal} for a more comprehensive discussion on the effect of (ii) on the phase transition curves.
+With obvious changes, this discussion is also relevant to the curves $\rho_{\twosample}(\beta;\sigma)$ of \eqref{eq:rho_twosample} and $\rho^*_{\mathsf{Bin}}(\beta,s)$ of \eqref{eq:rho_bin} with $s>0$.